Stratasys Paving the Way for Orthotics 3D PrintingApril 1, 2016

 The innovation behind this development lies within the ability of the J750 to print with five different colors: cyan, magenta, yellow, black, and white.
 This gives the printer the capability to produce color like a 2D document printer, making it possible to create along a full color spectrum.

 It’s not just the colors themselves that stand out – it’s also the ability to print in texture and gradients.
 You can even print objects with finishes like plaid and wood grain – or, better yet, a photograph or an illustration.

 The applications are virtually endless.
-For medical 3D printing, that means creating a device that showcases different anatomical features in different colors, allowing for easier reference.
+For the medical industry, that means creating a device that showcases different anatomical features in different colors, allowing for easier reference.
 It also means creating different, unique parts in different colors, textures, and transparencies – all in a single print run.